Information to help with respiratory health and frequent sneezing in cats and dogs.

 More Information on Sneezing

-- Cats rely on their sense of smell with regards to their appetite, so if they are unwell you may need to tempt them with pungent smelling foods to keep them eating!
+- Cats rely on their sense of smell to trigger their appetite, so if they are unwell you may need to tempt them with pungent smelling foods to keep them eating!

-- If your pet is going to stay at kennels for a period of time, make sure that his or her immune system is up for the challenge and in tip top shape
+- If your pet is going to board at kennels, make sure that his or her immune system is up for the challenge and in tip top shape

 - If your pet is allergic to certain detergents and household products, switch to all-natural cleaning products